oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database.html.markdown

 	* `time_last_synced` - The date and time of the last update to the apply lag, apply rate, and transport lag values.
 	* `transport_lag` - The approximate number of seconds of redo data not yet available on the standby Autonomous Container Database, as computed by the reporting database.
 Example: `7 seconds`
 * `db_name` - The Database name for the Autonomous Container Database.
 The name must be unique within the Cloud Autonomous VM Cluster, starting with an alphabetic character, followed by 1 to 7 alphanumeric characters.
-* `db_split_threshold` - The CPU value beyond which an Autonomous Database will be opened across multiple nodes.
+* `db_split_threshold` - The CPU value beyond which an Autonomous AI Database will be opened across multiple nodes.
 The default value of this attribute is 16 for OCPUs and 64 for ECPUs.
 * `db_unique_name` - **Deprecated.** The `DB_UNIQUE_NAME` value is set by Oracle Cloud Infrastructure.
 Do not specify a value for this parameter.
 Specifying a value for this field will cause Terraform operations to fail.
-* `db_version` - Oracle Database version of the Autonomous Container Database.
+* `db_version` - Oracle AI Database version of the Autonomous Container Database.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 * `display_name` - The user-provided name for the Autonomous Container Database.
-* `distribution_affinity` - Determines whether an Autonomous Database must be opened across the maximum number of nodes or the least number of nodes.
+* `distribution_affinity` - Determines whether an Autonomous AI Database must be opened across the maximum number of nodes or the least number of nodes.
 By default, Minimum nodes is selected.
 * `dst_file_version` - DST Time-Zone File version of the Autonomous Container Database.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The OCID of the Autonomous Container Database.
 * `infrastructure_type` - The infrastructure type this resource belongs to.
-* `is_data_guard_enabled` - **Deprecated.** Indicates whether the Autonomous Database has local (in-region) Data Guard enabled.
-Not applicable to cross-region Autonomous Data Guard associations, or to Autonomous Databases using dedicated Exadata infrastructure or Exadata Cloud@Customer infrastructure.
+* `is_data_guard_enabled` - **Deprecated.** Indicates whether the Autonomous AI Database has local (in-region) Data Guard enabled.
+Not applicable to cross-region Autonomous Data Guard associations, or to Autonomous AI Databases using dedicated Exadata infrastructure or Exadata Cloud@Customer infrastructure.
 * `is_dst_file_update_enabled` - Indicates if an automatic DST Time Zone file update is enabled for the Autonomous Container Database.
 If enabled along with Release Update, patching will be done in a Non-Rolling manner.
 * `is_multiple_standby` - Indicates if it is multiple standby Autonomous Dataguard
 * `key_history_entry` - Key History Entry.
-	* `id` - The id of the Autonomous Database [Vault](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm#concepts) service key management history entry.
+	* `id` - The id of the Autonomous AI Database [Vault](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm#concepts) service key management history entry.
     * `kms_key_version_id` - The OCID of the key container version that is used in database transparent data encryption (TDE) operations KMS Key can have multiple key versions.
 If none is specified, the current key version (latest) of the Key Id is used for the operation.
-Autonomous Database Serverless does not use key versions, hence is not applicable for Autonomous Database Serverless instances.
+Autonomous AI Database Serverless does not use key versions, hence is not applicable for Autonomous AI Database Serverless instances.
     * `time_activated` - The date and time the kms key activated.
     * `vault_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Oracle Cloud Infrastructure [vault](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm#concepts).
 This parameter and `secretId` are required for Customer Managed Keys.
 * `key_store_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the key store of Oracle Vault.
 * `key_store_wallet_name` - The wallet name for Oracle Key Vault.
 * `kms_key_id` - The OCID of the key container that is used as the master encryption key in database transparent data encryption (TDE) operations.
 * `kms_key_version_id` - The OCID of the key container version that is used in database transparent data encryption (TDE) operations KMS Key can have multiple key versions.
 If none is specified, the current key version (latest) of the Key Id is used for the operation.
-Autonomous Database Serverless does not use key versions, hence is not applicable for Autonomous Database Serverless instances.
+Autonomous AI Database Serverless does not use key versions, hence is not applicable for Autonomous AI Database Serverless instances.
-* `largest_provisionable_autonomous_database_in_cpus` - The largest Autonomous Database (CPU) that can be created in a new Autonomous Container Database.
+* `largest_provisionable_autonomous_database_in_cpus` - The largest Autonomous AI Database (CPU) that can be created in a new Autonomous Container Database.
 * `last_maintenance_run_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the last maintenance run.
 * `lifecycle_details` - Additional information about the current lifecycle state.
 * `list_one_off_patches` - List of One-Off patches that has been successfully applied to Autonomous Container Database